w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 **Mike Boutin**

 - **Role**: Full-Stack JavaScript Developer
-- **Experience**: 15 years of expertise in full-stack development, with a passion for innovative technologies and software solutions.
+- **Experience**: 15 years of expertise in full-stack development, 10 years blockchain development expirence with a passion for innovative technologies and software solutions.
 - **Skills**: Proficient in JavaScript, React, React-Native, Node.js, and HTML5 game development.
   Mike brings a wealth of experience in building scalable, user-friendly applications.
 His expertise in JavaScript and React is instrumental in developing the platform’s frontend and ensuring a seamless user experience.